-Thinking of a good business name can be fun, but it’s an important task, too.
+Thinking of a good business name can be fun, but it's a key start-up task, too.
 A good business name can be one of your most powerful marketing tools.
 Ideas for good business names come from many sources.
 Indeed, friends and family might also have some business name suggestions.

 Crucially, you need to strike the right chord with potential customers.
 Your business name must create the desired impression in their minds of what your business does and what it stands for (ie its values).
-It will be a key part of promoting your new business to your target market.
+It will be key when creating your brand and promoting your new business to your target market.

 So, where do good business name ideas come from?
-Online, you'll find a never-ending list of business name generators, but most of these sites are nothing more than ploys to get you to buy domain names (ie website addresses).
-Most of their business name suggestions are best avoided.
-Rather than using online business name generators, it's more fun and rewarding to think up suitable business names.
+Online, you'll find a never-ending list of business name generators, but most are ploys to get you to buy domain names (ie website addresses).
+Anyway, it's more fun and rewarding to think up your own business name.

 Some owners go for abstract or deliberately unusual business names.
-In many cases, this isn’t advisable.
-You could fail to attract customers, if they can’t quickly understand what you sell.
+In many cases, this isn't advisable.
+You risk failing to attract customers, if they can't quickly understand what you sell.
 That said, sometimes going for an abstract business name can set you apart from your competitors.

 Picking something that sticks in people's minds is wise, but your name should be memorable for the right reasons – not because it's pretentious, bad or just plain ridiculous.
 Short names are easier to remember, of course.

-Using your own name for your business can be effective if building close relationships with clients is key.
-It gives the impression of a small and personable approach to business.
+Using your own name for your business can be effective if building close relationships with clients is key to your success.
+It gives the impression of a personal approach to business.